-SIERRA TARAHUMARA: HOME OF NORTH AMERICA'S DEEPEST CANYONS
+SIERRA TARAHUMARA: NORTH AMERICA'S DEEPEST CANYONS

 The Copper Canyon area of Mexico's Sierra Madre is a large plateau of volcanic tuff deeply cut by rivers.
 The Tarahumaran Indians began to migrate here from the fertile plains of Chihuahua about 500 years ago.
 As Spanish efforts to find slave labor for their silver mining operations increased, the Indians adapted to these inaccessible canyons.
 Today, Copper Canyon Trails is retracing these fabulous routes, and providing adventurous travellers with an unparalleled hiking opportunity in North America.
-Cascada Basaseachi from the Barranca Candamena Knowledgeable guides have painstakingly researched the routes, some of which were pioneered by Gary Zeigler and Amy Finger of Adventure Specialists 30 years ago!
-We feature burro-assisted hikes carrying little more than a daypack.
-You'll enjoy five nights in the canyon with a variety of hikes during the day to challenge the most experienced hikers.
-Burro trips are fully supported.
-We carry roomy expedition tents, and a fully stocked kitchen complete with a cook!
-Come and join the expedition!!
+Knowledgeable guides have painstakingly researched these trails, some of which were reconditioned by Gary Zeigler and Amy Finger of Adventure Specialists 30 years ago!

 We offer several self-supported backpacking trips.
 Backpacks are more like a "no pain, no gain" experience.
 All backpacks are custom designed.
 We have a number of trailheads in the area from which to choose.
 The hikes are more demanding, but allow passage through some routes too difficult for burros.
 The routes and level of difficulty can be tailored to your level of experience.
 Novice backpackers need not worry, though.
 You don't have to get far away from the crowd to enjoy the spendid natural environment and tranquility that the canyon country has to offer.
 We'll even help you choose a new route, if you've been here before and want to expand your repetoire.